EberEHM/POS-proyecto-PHP/vistas/bower_components/chart.js/docs/00-Getting-Started.md

 	// Boolean - Whether the scale should start at zero, or an order of magnitude down from the lowest value
 	scaleBeginAtZero: false,

-	// String - Scale label font declaration for the scale label
+	// String - Scale label font Declaration for the scale label
 	scaleFontFamily: "'Helvetica Neue', 'Helvetica', 'Arial', sans-serif",

 	// Number - Scale label font size in pixels